 - §2.
 Employees who work prearranged overtime on their scheduled day off shall be paid the prevailing overtime rate but with a minimum pay of two hours at the applicable rate.
 Prearranged overtime shall mean overtime arranged in advance, and it shall not be considered a call-in. - §3.
-Effective January 1, 2016, designated Nurses, Registered Environmental Health Specialists, Water-Sewer Utility and Municipal Court employees shall receive \$2.75 per hour when assigned to standby duty, which shall be defined as being available and ready for work upon emergency notification via City pager continuously for the time period designated by the Department Director or supervisor.
-When activated for work, Standby Pay shall cease for the period of time worked, and such employees shall be entitled to overtime set forth in Article 18 but shall not be entitled to minimum pay set forth in §1 of this Article.
+Designated Nurses, Registered Environmental Health Specialists, Water-Sewer Utility and Municipal Court employees shall receive \$2.75 per hour when assigned to standby duty, which shall be defined as being available and ready for work upon emergency notification via City pager continuously for the time period designated by the Department Director or supervisor.
+When activated for work, Standby Pay shall cease for the period of time worked, and such employees shall be entitled to overtime set forth in Article 18 but shall not be entitled to minimum pay set forth in §1 of this Article. - §4.
+The City shall provide basic phone or facsimile service to designated Municipal Court employees.